Adam LaRoche: Washington Nationals

-2014

 LaRoche had a bounce back season in 2014, hitting .259 with 26 home runs and 92 RBI in 140 games.
-After the Nats were eliminated in the NLDS by the San Francisco Giants, the Nats announced they would not pick up LaRoche's $15.3MM option, with the intent of moving Ryan Zimmerman to first base.
+After the Nationals were eliminated in the NLDS by the San Francisco Giants, the team announced they would not pick up LaRoche's $15.3 million option, with the intent of moving Ryan Zimmerman to first base.

 Chicago White Sox

 On November 25, 2014, the Chicago White Sox announced that LaRoche had been signed to a two–year, $25 million contract.
 LaRoche hit his 250th career home run off Detroit Tigers reliever Joakim Soria in a 4-3 White Sox win on June 6, 2015.

 On March 15, 2016, LaRoche said that he intended to "step away from baseball."
 He said that he would honor a request from teammates to reconsider his retirement for a day or two before making an official announcement.
 On the next day, it was revealed that LaRoche's reason for a possible retirement was that the White Sox had placed a restriction on his 14-year-old son entering the team's clubhouse every day.
 By retiring, LaRoche walked away from a $13 million contract.
 The following day, teammates were close to boycotting their spring training game until manager Robin Ventura stepped in and told the players to play.
 White Sox executive vice president Kenny Williams defended his request by stating "name one job in the country where you can bring your child to work every day."